lsst-dm/dmtn-321/index.md

 One of the key observations that has arisen _since_ the launch of DP1 is that the DP0.2 userbase (and our internal scale testing campaign that drew for it) were a very poor predictor of actual user behavior with real data (for example types, rates and complexity of searches).

 Even within the Data Management teams who were already certain DP0.2 had instilled a false sense of confidence in a number of areas, it was an unpleasant surprise how little DP0.2 had prepared us for DP1.
+As an example, real-world users uncovered more issues than scale testing with 10x more users.
+Real users do wrong things, things you didn't expect, and generally don't behave like unit tests - which software teams are well aware of, but with the level of flexibility provided by the RSP, user-introduced entropy escalates much faster.
+There's a massive difference between "what if the user presses the wrong button" and "what if the user writes bad code", as there are only so many buttons but an infinite ways to  get code wrong.

-As a result, we have a critical need for a DP0.2-sized (~300 square degrees) data preview with LSSTCam data as an intermediate step before jumping to full DR1 size.
+As a result, we have a critical need for a DP0.2-sized (minimum ~300 square degrees) data preview with real users working on LSSTCam data as an intermediate step before jumping to full DR1 size.

 **Recommendation:** A substantial DP2 release is needed to give us user behavior data on a genuine DR1 precursor while we still have the protection of the "preview" label so that we can explain to the community we are still learning.
+It should not be ruled out that an addition "preview" release will be required before we can stand behind something with the DR1 label.

 ## What a complete process would look like